DataONEorg/d1_python/client_onedrive/doc/mockups/overview-of-mockups.rst

 The data package mockup aims to show the following:

-- When a data package folder is opened, the entire contents of the package can   be exposed as a bagit or zip file. - The same object can be exposed in multipe formats.
+- When a data package folder is opened, the entire contents of the package can   be exposed as a bagit or zip file. - The same object can be exposed in multiple formats.
 For instance, an EML file   may also be exposed as an HTML file. - The system metadata for all the objects is in a separate folder in order to   keep the main folder from getting too crowded.

 Transformations can be implemented as CN services or can be implemented directly in ONEDrive, maybe as a plugin system.